| |

 Miles is out with a memoir about her life and ministry.
 It's titled "Jesus

-Freak: Feeding, Healing, Raising the Dead," and it is a book that
+Freak: Feeding, Healing, Raising the Dead," and it

 manages to be inspiring without sentimentality - serious and funny, sacred